 The same idea of a Halloween horror anthology was also used in the subsequent Tales of Halloween (2015).

-Michael Dougherty subsequently went onto direct/write the Christmas horror film Krampus (2015).
+Michael Dougherty subsequently went onto direct/write the Christmas horror film Krampus (2015) and the upcoming Godzilla, King of the Monsters (2019).